Helsinki-NLP/dialect-to-standard/README.md

 - Excluding utterances that consist only of filler words (['eee', 'eem', 'mhm', 'aha', 'ja', 'ne', 'X']).

 ## Splits
 All datasets have split 1.
-Each file is split 80 % to training, 10 % to development and 10 % to test set.
+Each file is split 80 % of **utterances** to training, 10 % to development and 10 % to test set.
 The difference between 1a, 1b and 1c is a different seed for random selection and shuffling.

 SKN and NDC also have splits 2 and 3.
-In split 2, 80 % of speakers are in training, 10 % in development and 10 % in test set.
+In split 2, 80 % of **speakers** are in training, 10 % in development and 10 % in test set.
 Each location is presented in the training.
 The speakers in each set are assigned at random, but ensuring minimal overlap between 2a, 2b and 2c.
-In split 3, 80 % of locations are in training, 10 % in development and 10 % in test set.
+In split 3, 80 % of **locations** are in training, 10 % in development and 10 % in test set.
 The locations in each set are assigned at random so that they do not overlap between 3a, 3b and 3c.